xynehq/gpu-scripts/README.md

         *   Launches the SGLang server with the selected model, detected GPU count, and configured host/port (defaults to `0.0.0.0:30000`).

 *   **`test_sglang_model.sh`**:
-    *   Allows interactive testing of a running SGLang server.
+    *   Allows interactive testing of a running SGLang server with an expanded list of ~200 diverse questions.
-    *   If no model ID is provided as an argument, it reads models from `model.txt` and uses `check_model_cached.py` to filter for locally cached models, then presents these for selection.
+    *   If no model ID is provided as an argument, it reads models from `model.txt` and uses `scripts/check_model_cached.py` to filter for locally cached models, then presents these for selection.
-    *   Sends a predefined list of diverse questions to the selected model.
+    *   Supports both sequential and parallel API calls.
-    *   Supports both sequential and parallel API calls (user-selectable).
+    *   For parallel mode, it offers an option to specify the number of concurrent requests per batch, pausing for user confirmation before starting the next batch.
+Sequential mode runs all questions without batching.

 *   **`benchmark.sh`**:
     *   Benchmarks the performance (e.g., throughput, latency) of a selected model running on an SGLang server.